Close contacts: please provide this fact sheet to your household, close friends and work colleagues.

 - Not share household items including dishes, cups, towels, bedding, or other items.
 After using these items, you should wash them thoroughly with soap and water or use a dishwasher/washing machine

-- Avoid shared/common areas as must as possible.
+Avoid shared/common areas.
 If it is unavoidable, ensure that you wear a mask that covers your nose and mouth whenever you must use them (e.g. kitchen, hallway) Any common surfaces in the area (e.g. taps, cupboard, door handles) must be cleaned with disinfectant after use.

-If you and the close contact receive a negative test result and you have maintained complete isolation from your close contact since testing, you will no longer need to isolate.
+If you and the close contact receive a negative test result and you have maintained complete self-isolation from your close contact since testing, you will no longer need to self-isolate.
 If either of you tests positive, then please talk to the public health unit for advice by calling 1300 066 055.

-Isolation is different from stay-at-home directions.
-When you are isolating, you are
+Self-isolation is different from stay-at-home directions.
+When you are self-isolating, you are

 not allowed to leave the house for outdoor exercise, shopping, work or education.